- Discuss the predator-prey cycle

 Mechanical defenses, such as the presence of armor in animals or thorns in plants, discourage predation and herbivory by discouraging physical contact (Figure 19.14a).
 Many animals produce or obtain chemical defenses from plants and store them to prevent predation.
 Many plant species produce secondary plant compounds that serve no function for the plant except that they are toxic to animals and discourage consumption.
 For example, the foxglove produces several compounds, including digitalis, that are extremely toxic when eaten (Figure 19.14b).
 (Biomedical scientists have purposed the chemical produced by foxglove as a heart medication, which has saved lives for many decades.)

-Many species use their body shape and coloration to avoid being detected by predators.
+Many species use physical appearance, such as body shape and coloration, to avoid being detected by predators.
 The tropical walking stick is an insect with the coloration and body shape of a twig, which makes it very hard to see when it is stationary against a background of real twigs (Figure 19.15a).
 In another example, the chameleon can, within limitations, change its color to match its surroundings (Figure 19.15b).
 There are many behavioral adaptations to avoid or confuse predators.
 Playing dead and traveling in large groups, like schools of fish or flocks of birds, are both behaviors that reduce the risk of being eaten.